maizzle/maizzle.com/content/docs/templates.md

 ## Front Matter

-Templates can define new variables and even override existing ones in your config through an optional YAML-style Front Matter block:
+Templates can define new variables and even override existing ones from your config, through an optional YAML-style Front Matter block:

 <code-sample title="template.html">